structurizr/onpremises/docs/docs/04-authentication.md

 - Map the IdP username to a SAML attribute named `http://schemas.xmlsoap.org/ws/2005/05/identity/claims/emailaddress`
 - Map the IdP roles/groups to a SAML attribute named `http://schemas.xmlsoap.org/claims/Group`

 If you make any changes to the SAML configuration, you will need to restart the on-premises installation.

+#### Max authentication age

+By default, Spring Security checks that you've been authenticated with your IdP within the past 2 hours (7200 seconds).
+If this value is too low, you can override it via a property named `structurizr.saml.maxAuthenticationAge` in your `structurizr.properties` file (the value is the number of seconds, e.g. 86400 seconds for 24 hours).

 Here are some guides that show how to integrate with different identity providers.

 #### Auth0